 Dynamic Load Balancing.
-Dynamic load balancing strategies use work-stealing or work-shedding to redistribute load from heavily-loaded workers to lightly-loaded ones at runtime [12, 13, 17, 34, 82].
-They are mostly developed for traditional task-based parallel programming models in multicore or HPC systems.
-Recently, FlexRR [41] adopted such a dynamic strategy to tackle (non-deterministic) stragglers for ML workloads.
+Dynamic load balancing strategies use work-stealing or work-shedding to redistribute load from heavily-loaded workers to lightly-loaded ones at runtime [15], [16], [21], [22], [24].
+They are mostly developed for traditional task-based parallel programming models in multi-core or HPC systems.
+Recently, FlexRR [23] adopted such a dynamic strategy to tackle (non-deterministic) stragglers for ML workloads.
 It measures the workers' instantaneous progress at a fine granularity (100 checks per iteration); once a straggling worker lags behind others over a given threshold, it would yield certain sample processing load to a faster worker.
-Responding to dynamic changes of resources, dynamic load balancing schemes usually outperform static ones, but the cost paid is much higher computation and communication overhead (for progress monitoring, status collection and workload migration), which is not desirable in resourceintensive ML training.
+Responding to dynamic changes of resources, dynamic load balancing schemes usually outperform static ones, but the cost paid is much higher computation and communication overhead (for progress monitoring, status collection and workload migration), which is not desirable in resource-intensive ML training.
 To reduce such overhead, FlexRR conducts straggler detection and load migration within designated worker groups, which nonetheless leads to suboptimal load balancing performance due to its lack of global coordination.

 Moreover, a key assumption of dynamic load balancing strategies is that, workloads shall be processed in a sequential manner so that they can be arbitrarily split and transferred at runtime.
 However, this is not true for modern ML workloads.
-Training ML models is compute-intensive, and parallel-processing accelerators like GPUs are commonly used in practice, for which sequential processing is highly inefficient (§3.3.1).
-To fully exploit the power of such accelerators, mainstream ML frameworks wrap all the samples in a batch as a tensor matrix (e.g., a Tensor in TensorFlow/PyTorch, or an NDArray in MXNet), which is concurrently processed in a single round.
-Given such all-or-nothing processing, it is hard to measure fine-grained worker progress or adjust its load in the midst of an iteration, making dynamic load balancing simply infeasible.
+Training ML models is compute-intensive, and parallel-processing accelerators like GPUs are commonly used in practice, for which sequential processing is highly inefficient (due to the fixed accelerator launching overhead that is independent to batch size, as will be shown later in Fig. 4 of Section 3.3.1).
+To fully exploit the power of such accelerators, mainstream ML frameworks wrap all the samples in a batch as a tensor matrix (e.g., a Tensor in Tensor-Flow/PyTorch, or an NDArray in MXNet), which is concurrently processed in a single round.
+Given such all-ornothing processing, it is hard to measure fine-grained worker progress or adjust its load in the midst of an iteration, making dynamic load balancing simply infeasible.